gitlabhq/omnibus-gitlab/doc/update/gitlab_13_changes.md

 ## 13.7

+### PostgreSQL 12.4 support

+PostgreSQL 12.4 is being shipped as the default version for fresh installs.
+Users can manually upgrade to 12.4 following the  [upgrade docs](../settings/database.md#gitlab-133-and-later).

 ### New encrypted_settings_key_base secret added to the GitLab secrets

 In 13.7, a new secret is generated in `/etc/gitlab/gitlab-secrets.json`.
 In an HA GitLab environment, secrets need to